tushaarmehtaa/voice-first-saas-journey/README.md

 You shared a ladder: **Fundamentals → Build a SaaS → 10× with AI**.
 This roadmap mirrors that progression **in one evolving codebase**, so every new concept lands in a live product—never isolated tutorials.
 Weekly writing & shipping turns your marketing strengths into a flywheel: each article doubles as both proof of skill and inbound for your SaaS.

----

-## Next Steps (Today, ≤ 2 hrs)
-1. Create a private GitHub repo: `voice-first-saas-journey`
-2. Add a `/plans/` folder and save this roadmap as `README.md`
-3. Push your first commit: a design doc for the Month 1 static site

-> Ping me when that’s done and we’ll scope Week 1 deliverables.
-You’ve got this! 💪